 Polygraph Examiners apply the principles and methods of physiological detection of deception to Agency employees and affiliates to determine their eligibility for Top Secret Sensitive Compartmented Information (TS/SCI) access.
 These polygraph assessments are conducted by Polygraph Examiners in support of Personnel Security's comprehensive Personnel Security processing program, designed to ensure a trusted workforce.
 Polygraph Examiners conduct polygraph assessments for initial clearance eligibility, continued access, and special issues with a personnel security suitability or counterintelligence nexus.

-The ideal candidate has a desire for continual learning with excellent problem-solving and interpersonal skills who is: - Able to work as an individual, and in a team and/or classroom environment - Well-organized and able to handle multiple assignments - Able to handle and adapt to constructing feedback - A strong written and oral communicator - Able to deal with conflict or difficult situations and topics - Present a mature, professional demeanor and appearance Knowledge and relevant experience in one or more of the following is desired: - Behavioral Science - Counseling - Security - Law Enforcement - Counterintelligence Investigations - Polygraph Candidates must be: - Able to maintain certification by completing a minimum of 80 hours of continuing education every two years - Willing and able to qualify to carry a firearm and maintain federal firearms certification annually - Able to successfully complete a full-scope polygraph and Tier 5 background investigation - In possession of a 4-year degree or greater from an accredited college or university - In possession of a valid driver's license with a responsible driving record
+The ideal candidate has a desire for continual learning with excellent problem-solving and interpersonal skills who is: - Able to work as an individual, and in a team and/or classroom environment - Well-organized and able to handle multiple assignments - Able to handle and adapt to constructing feedback - A strong written and oral communicator - Able to deal with conflict or difficult situations and topics - Present a mature, professional demeanor and appearance Knowledge and relevant experience in one or more of the following is desired: - Behavioral Science - Counseling - Security - Law Enforcement - Counterintelligence Investigations - Polygraph Candidates must be: - Able to maintain certification by completing a minimum of 80 hours of continuing education every two years. - In possession of a 4-year degree or greater from an accredited college or university

 Salary offers are based on candidates' education level and years of experience relevant to the position and also take into account information provided by the hiring manager/organization regarding the work level for the position.
-Salary Range: $50,643 - $116,788 (Entry - Full Performance) Monday- Friday with basic 8 hr/ day work requirements between 0600 and 1800 (flexible).
+Salary Range: $53,105 - $122,459 (Entry/Developmental, Full Performance) This position is hiring for Maryland.
+WORK SCHEDULE: Monday- Friday with basic 8 hr/ day work requirements between 0600 and 1800 (flexible).
 Travel may be required.
+On-the job training, internal NSA Courses, and external training will be made available based on the need and experience of the selectee.